Haleon plc (HLN) Shares Up Despite Recent Market Volatility

-Haleon plc (NYSE: HLN)’s stock price has increased by 1.83 compared to its previous closing price of 7.63. however, the company has experienced a -2.26% decrease in its stock price over the last five trading days.
+Haleon plc (NYSE: HLN)’s stock price has increased by 0.13 compared to its previous closing price of 7.78.
+However, the company has experienced a -1.64% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Haleon plc (NYSE: HLN) Right Now?

-Haleon plc (NYSE: HLN) has a price-to-earnings ratio that is above its average at 22.20x.
-Opinions on the stock are mixed, with 8 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 2 as “sell.”
+The price-to-earnings ratio for Haleon plc (NYSE: HLN) is above average at 22.26x.
+There are mixed opinions on the stock, with 8 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 rating it as “hold,” and 2 rating it as “sell.”

 Sponsored

-The average price predicted for Haleon plc (HLN) by analysts is $3.40, which is $331.1 above the current market price.
+The average price estimated by analysts for HLN is $3.38, which is $331.08 above than the current price.
 The public float for HLN is 2.84B, and at present, short sellers hold a 0.61% of that float.
-On March 06, 2023, the average trading volume of HLN was 6.05M shares.
+The average trading volume of HLN on March 09, 2023 was 5.25M shares.

 HLN’s Market Performance

-HLN’s stock has seen a -2.26% decrease for the week, with a -2.39% drop in the past month and a 12.77% gain in the past quarter.
-The volatility ratio for the week is 1.30%, and the volatility levels for the past 30 days are at 1.43% for Haleon plc The simple moving average for the last 20 days is -3.48% for HLN stock, with a simple moving average of 11.09% for the last 200 days.
+HLN stock saw a decrease of -1.64% in the past week, with a monthly decline of -4.06% and a quarterly a decrease of 8.95%.
+The volatility ratio for the week is 1.93%, and the volatility levels for the last 30 days are 1.43% for Haleon plc (HLN).
+The simple moving average for the last 20 days is -2.78% for HLN stock, with a simple moving average of 11.13% for the last 200 days.

-Volatility was left at 1.43%, however, over the last 30 days, the volatility rate increased by 1.30%, as shares sank -2.26% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.83% upper at present.
+Volatility was left at 1.43%, however, over the last 30 days, the volatility rate increased by 1.93%, as shares sank -4.77% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.39% lower at present.

 Stock Fundamentals for HLN